iterative/dvc.org/content/docs/studio/user-guide/troubleshooting.md

 To fix this, make sure that the repository exists and you have access to it.
 Re-login to the correct Git account and try to import the repository again.
-If you are connecting to a GitHub account, also make sure that the Iterative Studio GitHub app is installed.
+If you are connecting to a GitHub account, also make sure that the DVC Studio GitHub app is installed.

 Additionally, network or third party issues (such as GitHub, GitLab or Bitbucket outages) can also cause connection issues.
-In this case, Iterative Studio can display an appropriate indication in the error message.
+In this case, DVC Studio can display an appropriate indication in the error message.

 ## Errors related to parsing the repository